Updated May 23, 2026 from Steam News, SteamDB, and current community patch notes

 The Kobold Mine

-Known early route: Mine Estrone objectives, 5 Secret Orbs, special foes, and Reblochonk.
-Learn this one before pushing harder clears.
+Known early route: Mine Estrone objectives, 5 Secret Orbs, special foes, and Reblochonk. v0.1.3 fixed a Mine Estrone boss reset issue, so do not plan around old cheese spots.

 Open guide